willfurnass/sheffield_hpc/bessemer/software/apps/bedtools.rst

 Installation notes
 ------------------
-Bedtools using Easybuild, build details can be found in ``/usr/local/packages/live/eb/BEDTools/2.29.2-GCC-9.3.0/easybuild/``
+Bedtools was installed using Easybuild 4.3.1, build details can be found in ``/usr/local/packages/live/eb/BEDTools/2.29.2-GCC-9.3.0/easybuild/``

 Testing